You’ve done the hard part. You organized your event and people have registered to attend. Well done!

 Have you noticed that many emails are sent by a person rather than the organization itself?
 You can use this technique to give a personal touch to your message.

-People don't like getting emails from big organizations, sometimes they perceive these messages as SPAM.
-One more thing to experiment with.
+People don't like getting emails from big organizations; sometimes they perceive these messages as SPAM.
+It's just one more thing to experiment with.

-People receive a bunch of emails every day.
+People receive a ton of emails every day.
 Since our attention span is not very long we try to exclude unnecessary information.
-Your mission here is to grab people's attention and not to end up in the SPAM folder.
+Your mission here is to grab people's attention and not end up in the SPAM folder.

 I admit there is no actual recipe for writing successful subject lines.
 Why?
 Performance depends on multiple variables and your industry as well.
 Different audiences react differently.

 Now what?
-Here is a guide which helps you find out what might work for you.
+Here is a guide which can help you find out what might work for you.

-There is no easy way, you got to experiment to work out what changes can improve your campaign.
+There is no easy way; you will have to experiment to work out what changes can improve your campaign.

 Use unique subject lines

 Research by Convince&Convert shows that 35% of recipients open emails just because the subject line is appealing.